software-t-rex/go-jobExecutor/README.md

 	- OnJobStart: called before each job start
 	- OnJobDone: called after each job terminated
 	- OnJobsDone: called after all jobs are terminated
-- Fluent interface, you can chain methods
+- Fluent interface: you can chain methods call
 - Can add jobs programmatically
 - Can display a progress report of ongoing jobs
 - Can display output using custom templates